-- In a large bowl, stir together flour, cocoa, baking powder, baking soda, and salt.
+- Stir: together flour, cocoa, baking powder, baking soda, and salt.
 Set aside.

-- In a mixing bowl, cream the butter and sugar until well blended.
+- Mix: cream the butter and sugar until well blended.
 Scrape sides and bottom of bowl with a rubber spatula to incorporate butter and sugar.
 Add eggs, almond extract and vanilla.
 Beat these until well blended.
 Add flour mixture and slowly mix all ingredients together.
 Blend in almonds and cherries.

 To toast almonds: Spread almonds on a baking sheet.
 Place in cold oven, turn oven to 350°F. Bake almonds 8-10 minutes until lightly browned.
 Remove from oven, set aside to cool.